 “For my birthday, tell me if I’m a bad person.”

-The characters keep trying, over and over and over again, to figure out what has happened, what they need to do better, what is wrong with the way their lives currently are and how to fix them.
-They try to come to terms with the infinity of reliving the same night that stretches out before them, and then they try to come of terms with the people they are.
+The characters keep trying, over and over and over again, to figure out what has happened, what they need to do better, what is wrong with the way their lives currently are, and how to fix them.
+They try to come to terms with the infinity of reliving the same night that stretches out before them, and then they try to come to terms with the people they are.
 They work on their regrets, on what they hoped to get out of life that they’ve lost sight of.
 Sometimes they fail again, sometimes it’s worse.
 But they learn about themselves in the process and become better for it, despite the pain.

 “You wanted to live […] do you still have that in you?”

 This is a story about damage.
 The damage inflicted onto them, that they perpetrate on themselves, and that they do to others around them.
 Morality is a factor, but only insofar as it serves as a realization of the path that they should be on, one they hadn’t previously realized they yearned for and one they start trying to reach.
 The show isn’t about social commentaries and it doesn’t make many, but it shares the personal philosophies of characters.
 To Nadia, religion doesn’t mean much because it’s racist, it’s sexist, and there’s no money in it—anymore.
 Empathy, humor, and darkness are the main elements of this show.
 Combining sadness and authentic humor and emotion is rare, and this show does it masterfully.
 It makes the audience think about a deeper meaning, about what this time loop is trying to tell the characters and the audience.
 It’s genuinely fun to watch, with incredibly sarcastic and witty characters that make you wonder a few times whether or not they’re actually being sarcastic, who turn self-depreciation into a way of life.